A Rare Sight At Brigham Young University As Students Protest The Honor Code Office

 But not everyone is so sympathetic.

-During a moment of silence for LGBTQ students who have been mistreated by the Honor Code Office, 22-year-old Dayson Dimuni interrupted, shouting: "If you don't like the Honor Code, go to a different school!"
+During a moment of silence for LGBTQ students who have been mistreated by the Honor Code Office, 22-year-old Dayson Damuni interrupted, shouting: "If you don't like the Honor Code, go to a different school!"

 Other students share those sentiments, like 25-year-old Mack Huntsman.